Pellet grills are great, but they work a little differently than their standard propane and charcoal counterparts.

 Thin Steaks (Less than 1 inch thick) - Sear

-- Place steaks on the grill and cook with direct heat for 2-3 minutes per side until internal temperature reading says they are at your level of preferred doneness.
+- Place steaks on the Grill Grates and cook with direct heat for 2-3 minutes per side until internal temperature reading says they are at your level of preferred doneness.
 (See doneness chart below)

 Thick Steaks (Greater than 1 inch) - Reverse Sear